songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 }
 {% endhighlight %}

-Put all the attributes into correlation test,
+Put all island attributes into the correlation test,

 {% highlight r %}